Ociidii-Works/theme-dark-eight/README.md

 Launch Sublime Text then choose the menu bar options PREFERENCES then BROWSE PACKAGES.

-Clone this repo into Packages/ThemeDarkEight
+Clone this repo into Packages/Theme - Dark Eight

 Then, just add this line to your user settings file PREFERENCES -> SETTINGS - USER: